iam0x76/BidSaver/README.md

 ========

 By default in QUIK  terminal you can't view/save all your orders.
-If you install this plugin all your  orders will be saved in csv file.
+If you install this plugin all your  orders will be saved in csv file automaticly.

 EXAMPLE :